 If insurers are not allowed to fight insurance fraud, the majority of honest consumers will have to pay the price (higher rates).

-Hinder the development and use of special shared registers for the identification of fraudulent policyholders, applicants and claims which already exist in member state.
+Hinder the development and use of systems for the identification of fraudulent policyholders, applicants and claims which already exist in member state.

 For instance, in Germany, there is a special register to ensure the reliability of intermediaries in the interest of consumers (implementing Directive 2002/92/EC on Insurance Mediation) which might also be hindered.

+In the UK, insurers will share data on (claims and policies) with the Insurance Fraud Bureau, a not for profit organisation funded by the insurance industry, specifically focussed on detecting and preventing organised and cross industry insurance fraud.

-Insurance Europe calls for a legal basis for processing personal data concerning criminal convictions, including data regarding fraudulent or other criminal behaviour, for the purposes of fraud prevention and detection, and for underwriting.
+CoE Recommendation (2002)9 of the treatment of personal data for the purposes of fraud prevention and detection as essential for the insurance activity,

 Insurance Europe recommends the legal basis:

 Explicitly recognises the need for organisations, including insurers, to share information to prevent, detect and combat fraud and other financial crime.